-It’s a brave new world in local.
+It’s a brave new world in local search marketing services.
 Emerging technologies offer myriad opportunities to connect with consumers in their moments of need and the volume of available data threatens to overwhelm.
 Local marketers are understandably confused about what they should be doing today, let alone where to look next.

-Greg Sterling, VP of Strategy & Insights of Local Search Association (LSA), opened Rio SEO’s Local Search Summit (#LSS2016) in San Diego on Wednesday evening with a forward-looking presentation on the state of local.
+Greg Sterling, VP of Strategy & Insights of Local Search Association (LSA), opened Rio SEO’s Local Search Summit (#LSS2016).
+Held in San Diego on Wednesday evening, he gave a forward-looking presentation on the state of local.
 LSA, a non-profit trade group with over 300 members in 27 countries, counts Google, Microsoft, Yahoo and Rio SEO among its members.
 Sterling, also a popular author on Search Engine Land, is one of the association’s (and indeed, the industry’s) foremost experts on local search.

 In his presentation, he examined trends in retail sales and consumer behavior, the ways in which companies are optimizing for location, and where the greatest opportunities may lie in the future.
 So what’s next in local search?

 The Evolution of Local